thenumbernine/Tensor/README.md

 ### Zero Vector:
 `_zero<type, dim>` = vectors of zeroes.
 Requires only the inner type worth of storage.
 Use nesting for arbitrary-rank, arbitrary-dimension zero tensors all for no extra storage.
+- rank-1
 Always returns zero.
 This is a shorthand for simpliciations like symmetrizing antisymmetric indexes or antisymmetrizing symmetric indexes.
+Currently the internal mechanics expect - and provide - tensors such that, if any internal storage is zero, then all will be zero.

 Tensor/tensor operator result storage optimizations:
 - `zero` + `T` = `T`

 ### Identity Matrix:
 `_ident<type, dim>` = identity matrix.
+- rank-2
 This will only take up a single value of storage.
 Specifying the internal storage type is still required, which enables `_ident` to be used in conjunction with outer products to produce optimized-storage tensors, i.e. $a\_{ij} \otimes \delta\_{kl}$ = `outer( _mat<float,3,3>(...), _ident<float,3>(1) )` will produce a rank-4 tensor $c\_{ijkl} = a\_{ij} \cdot \delta\_{kl}$ which will only require 9 floats of storage, not 81 floats, as a naive outer product would require.
+Notice that `_ident` is rank-2, i.e. represents 2 indexes.
+Sorry, no generalized Kronecker delta.
+Besides, that's antisymmetric anyways, for its use check out `_asymR`.

 Tensor/tensor operator result storage optimizations:
 - `ident` + `zero` = `ident`